 As far as the dances themselves are concerned my main interest is, what’s going on today in the place of origin?
 I watch You Tubes of weddings, festivals, etc to see what the “natives” are dancing, and if they are the same dances we “outsiders” were taught that they danced.
 Often I find that we and they dance differently, so I post You Tubes of what they are up to.

 Browse the INDEX for subjects that interest you.
 New material will be added weekly, and existing material is often updated.
 If you would like email notifications whenever new material is posted, become a follower.
-Simply click the “Follow” button in the lower right corner of this page and fill in your email address.
+Simply fill in your email address below and click the “follow” button.
 You won’t miss updates!

 I dedicate this website to Ron Houston, of the Society of Folk Dance Historians, for his invaluable information, enthusiasm, and support throughout the years.
 He is the driving force behind the Folk Dance Problem Solvers* so often referred to in my postings.
 The encouragement is his, the opinions and errors are mine.
 Also to Dale Adamson, she of the boundless energy, Lyrids festival, and gazillion YouTube posts, for suggesting I do this website.
 And to Susanjane Hamilton, my dance partner of 35+ years, for inspiration, support, valuable advice, and for indulging my eccentricities.

 I look forward to your questions or comments (below or email me at email@example.com).
 However I will not reply unless you leave your name and email address.